 INSTITUTIONAL AID

 Institutional scholarships and grants are not considered earned until the student has attended at least 50% of all registered courses for the semester.
-Posting of this aid will be completed after mid-term of each semester.
+Posting of this aid will be completed after mid-term of each semester to student accounts.